-Join Our Mailing List Shopping Cart
+Support Us Join Our Mailing List Shopping Cart

-SOKARI DOUGLAS CAMP: Fashion & Fortune
+SOKARI DOUGLAS CAMP CBE: Fashion & Fortune

 21st May - 27th June 2026

-Mild steel, acrylic paint, coins 66 x 32 x 23 cm
+Mild steel, acrylic paint, gold leaf, 81.5 x 55.5 x 35 cm.

-October Gallery presents a solo exhibition of strikingly sculptures by internationally renowned artist and sculptor, Sokari Douglas Camp CBE.
+October Gallery presents a solo exhibition of striking sculptures by internationally renowned artist and sculptor, Sokari Douglas Camp CBE.
 Bringing together large and smaller scale steel sculptures alongside selected prints, Douglas Camp, as in previous exhibitions, mines the historical records of earlier visual artists to examine power, commerce and colonialism within a broad Caribbean and, by extension, African context.

 Drawing inspiration from Robert S. DuPlessis’ groundbreaking book The Material Atlantic, Douglas Camp explores clothing, commerce and emblems of wealth as reflected in fashion and dress.
 Fascinated by an 18th century illustration, entitled ‘Free Natives of Dominica’, depicting three figures dressed in western clothing, her intricately worked metal sculpture brings this two-dimensional plate to vivid life in the round.
 Other smaller-scale sculptures depict two or three stylishly-dressed figures captured in animated conversation, all wearing extravagant headdresses that reflect laws (such as the 18th century Code Tignon) which required that women of colour, whether free or enslaved, cover their hair in a cloth called the tignon.
 This blatant attempt to deny to women of colour the same freedoms accorded to their white sisters, backfired when the outrageously creative headdresses sported by black and creole women were so admired, as to become an à la mode fashion in their own right.
 Besides reflecting on fashion, style and beauty, Douglas Camp adds further flourishes to these works using old coins, from both England and Nigeria to add symbols of value and commerce to these multi-layered and often subversive narratives.
 The sculptures offer wry commentaries on the accumulation of colonial wealth, money and trade as well as the creativity shown in displaying coded symbols of material prosperity—-or, in its absence imaginative flair—-as fashionable ornaments.
 Furthermore, by delving into her own Nigerian family’s complex dress code, Douglas Camp deftly plays upon imbuing fabrics and modes of dress with new meanings.